sensu/sensu-docs/content/sensu-go/5.7/reference/entities.md

 | annotations |     |
 -------------|------
 description  | Non-identifying metadata to include with event data, which can be accessed using [filters][6] and [tokens][7].
-You can use annotations to add data that helps people or external tools interacting with Sensu.<br><br>In contrast to labels, annotations cannot be used in [API filtering][9] or [sensuctl filtering][10] and do not impact Sensu's internal performance. required     | false type         | Map of key-value pairs.
+You can use annotations to add data that helps people or external tools interacting with Sensu.<br><br>In contrast to labels, annotations cannot be used in [API filtering][api-filter] or [sensuctl filtering][sensuctl-filter] and do not impact Sensu's internal performance. required     | false type         | Map of key-value pairs.
 Keys and values can be any valid UTF-8 string. default      | `null`